Skip to content

 Ablation Study

-Effect of LLM Capability: Stronger LLMs yield better generation quality.
-GPT-4.1 > DeepSeek-V3 > Qwen3 > GPT-4.1mini > None (no LLM), with consistent improvements observed across Laban metrics and FID.
+LLM Capability: Stronger LLMs result in higher generation quality.
+GPT-4.1 > DeepSeek-V3 > Qwen3 > GPT-4.1mini > None, shown by consistent improvements in Laban metrics and FID.

 Key Findings